Trimming your dog’s nails from home is easy when you know what to look for and how to safely go about it.

 Before you begin trimming make sure that your dog is comfortable with you handling their paws.

-One more sliver here and the dot will be a lighter grey, almost whitish in some nails.
+One more trim here and the dot will be a lighter grey, almost whitish in some nails.

 This is what it will look like if you keep going.

 The Grey Dot Is Where You Should Stop Trimming Your Dog’s Black Nail

 This is the farthest that you should trim.

 If you can’t contain yourself and must keep going you’re going to hit the quick like this and the blood will begin to flow.

 This was 1/4 off a sliver after the above picture. (this was not done intentionally and my dog didn’t even flinch when it happened because it was such a small amount BUT if you go further it’s going to hurt)

 A Few Tips On Trimming Black Nails On a Dog: